PreethiParipally/educationeasy3/README.md

 # education_easy2
-A Portal to provide online interaction between faculty and students This is a project under Microsoft Engage mentorship program '21 by Preethi Paripally
+A Portal to provide online interaction between faculty and students.

+This is a project under Microsoft Engage mentorship program '21 by Preethi Paripally

 # FEATURES